tremor-rs/tremor-www-docs/course/overview/index.md

 ### Solutions

 <div style='font-size: 20px'>
-In this section we look at some examples of existing production solutions based on tremor.
+In this section, we look at some examples of existing production solutions based on tremor.
 </div>